sebastianv1/CocoaPods/proposals/incremental-pod-installation-2.md

 	def analyze
 ```

-In the pipeline of installation steps, the `ProjectCacheAnalyzer` will run right before project generation such that the project generator will only inject in the list of targets that the analyzer has determined needs to be generated.
+In the pipeline of installation steps, the `ProjectCacheAnalyzer` will run right before project generation and utilizie its result to inject the list of targets that have changed into our project generator.

 #### Wiring up cached target dependencies